RRR-09/WhitelistCensor-Server/INSTRUCTIONS.md

    >   - Can R/W in the `home` folder and nowhere else
    >   - Can't see any folders above or adjacent to `/jail/censor_data/`
    >   - Can R/W files/folders created by `censor`
+   >
+   > NOTE: Be aware, over SFTP creating a file and folder with the same name (`./test` and `./test/`) will not work, will silently fail, and look like a permission issue.

 # Cloning & Installing PyEnv/Poetry/UFW

-Used existing server, some commands may have been skipped and missed because it was already setup.
 Assuming working directory of `/home/censor/`.

 1. `git clone (this repo's URL)`
 1. `mv (the cloned folder) whitelist_server`
    > Optional, will refer to this folder as `whitelist_server` for rest of instructions
+1. `sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev liblzma-dev`
+   > Core dependencies for Python
 1. - `curl https://pyenv.run | bash`
    - `nano ~/.profile`
    - Add